 You need to avoid using hot water or steam on your pet stain on carpet.
 These permanently set the stain and its smells.
 Heat bonds the proteins from urine and solid waste into man-made materials.
 Use cool or room temperature water.

-Best Recipes for Carpet Cleaning for Pet Stains
+Best Recipes for Pet Stains on Carpets

 Eventually, you need to have the professionals clean your carpet for the best results.
 But until their next twice-yearly or yearly carpet cleaning, pull some basic materials from your home cabinets to keep pet stains from setting in.